Warehousing/Warehousing/Readme.md

 Go grab it now, or get it in game by searching for Warehousing.

 ### Translations!
-We have been approved as an open source crowdin project, please help us translate the mod on their site (needs a free account, or just use google, twitter, github, or others), join in and help us make this mod awesome
+Want to see Warehousing available in your language?
+Does the quality of our existing translation leave you wanting more?
+Please help us [translate the mod](https://crowdin.com/project/factorio-warehousing) on Crowdin!
+Create a free account (or log in with Google, Twitter, Facbook, GitHub, or Gitlab) and help make this mod (even more) awesome!

 ### Latest